GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/spack-setup/README.md

 [Spack installation] produces a setup script that adds `spack` to your `PATH` as well as some other command-line integration tools.
 This script can be found at `<install path>/share/spack/setup-env.sh`.
-This script will be automatically added to bash startup by the `install_spack_runner`.
+This script will be automatically added to bash startup by the `spack_runner`.
 In the case that you are using Spack on a different machine than the one where Spack was installed, you can use the `setup_spack_runner` to make sure Spack is also available on that machine.

 [Spack installation]: https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html#installing-spack